citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateApplicationRequestModel.md

 HasWaitForPrinterCreation returns a boolean if a field has been set.

+### SetWaitForPrinterCreationNil

+`func (o *CreateApplicationRequestModel) SetWaitForPrinterCreationNil(b bool)`

+ SetWaitForPrinterCreationNil sets the value for WaitForPrinterCreation to be an explicit nil

+### UnsetWaitForPrinterCreation
+`func (o *CreateApplicationRequestModel) UnsetWaitForPrinterCreation()`

+UnsetWaitForPrinterCreation ensures that no value is present for WaitForPrinterCreation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)